Structed/sample-playfab-eventstream-handler/blog/Extending PlayFab - Reacting to PlayStream Events with Azure Functions.md

 ![Set up storage settings](images/VisualStudio-NewProject-4-1.png)

 Once you are done setting up the Storage Account configuration, click the “Create” button and wait for the project to generate.
-Visual Studio will eventually open the project and show you the code of the generated Azure Function stub (your namespace name may vary):
+Visual Studio will open the project and show you the code of the generated Azure Function stub (your namespace name may vary):

     using System;
     using Microsoft.Azure.WebJobs;